Bereavement Support from Southcoast Health VNA Supportive Care Center

 Individual Bereavement Counseling

-A trained Bereavement professional is available to meet with family members or friends of a hospice patient who has died to offer support and guidance with the grief process.
+A trained Bereavement professional is available to meet with family members or friends of a hospice patient who has died to offer support and guidance during the grief process.

-For more information about Southcoast VNA and our bereavement services, call (508) 973-3227 or contact us online.
+For more information about Southcoast Health VNA and our bereavement services, call (508) 973-3227 or contact us online.

-Southcoast VNA Supportive Care Center offers bereavement services, grief counseling and support groups in southeastern Massachusetts and Rhode Island.
+Southcoast VNA Supportive Care Center offers bereavement services in southeastern Massachusetts and Rhode Island.